api-specification-toolbox/people/README.md

 This is a list of people who know about OpenAPI, AsymcAPI, JSON Schema, Postman Collections, APIs.json, and other API specifications.

 ## Level One
-People directly connection with API specifications:
+People directly connected with API specifications:

 - **Baljeet Malhotra** - [Twitter](https://twitter.com/BaljeetMalhotra)
 - **Ben Hutton** - [Twitter](https://twitter.com/relequestual)